GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/interactive-schema-for-single-endpoint/en.md

 ![Single endpoint's Interactive schema client](../../images/single-endpoint-interactive-schema.png "Single endpoint's Interactive schema client")

-The client can be opened from the Side menu, on link "Interactive Schema (public client)":
+The client can be opened from the Side menu, on link "🟢 Interactive Schema (public client for the single endpoint":

 ![Single endpoint's link to the Interactive schema client](../../images/single-endpoint-interactive-schema-link.png "Single endpoint's link to the Interactive schema client")